Complete Guide to Hybrid Inverters 2025

 The power of the inverter must be adapted to your installation and your energy needs:

 • Solar panel power: The inverter must be able to handle the maximum power of your photovoltaic installation.
-Generally speaking, the inverter's power can be slightly lower than that of the panels (ratio of 0.8 to 1) because panels rarely reach their theoretical maximum power.
+Generally, the power of the inverter can be slightly lower than that of the panels (ratio of 0.8 to 1) because the panels rarely reach their maximum theoretical power.

-• AC output power: This should correspond to the maximum simultaneous consumption of your appliances, particularly for circuits you want to supply in the event of a mains power cut.
+• AC output power: This must correspond to the maximum simultaneous consumption of your appliances, particularly for the circuits you wish to power in the event of a grid failure.

-• Overload capacity: Some appliances, such as fridges or pumps, require a lot of starting power.
-Check that the UPS can withstand these temporary peaks.
+• Overload capacity: Some appliances, such as refrigerators or pumps, require a high starting power.
+Check that the inverter can handle these temporary peaks.

-The MPPT is a system that constantly optimises the production of solar panels according to sunlight conditions:
+MPPT is a system that continuously optimises the output of solar panels according to sunlight conditions:

-• A single MPPT: Sufficient if all your panels are installed with the same orientation and inclination, and are not subject to partial shading.
+• A single MPPT: Sufficient if all your panels are installed with the same orientation and tilt, and are not partially shaded.

-• Several MPPTs: Necessary if your panels are spread over different sides of the roof or are subject to different shading.
-Each MPPT independently manages a group of panels, maximising overall production.
+• Multiple MPPTs: Required if your panels are spread across different sides of the roof or experience different levels of shading.
+Each MPPT independently manages a group of panels, thereby maximising overall output.

 The choice between a single-phase or three-phase inverter depends on your electrical installation: